Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Preliminaries

 \begin{definition}[Time-aggregated/concatenated static graph] For a temporal graph~$\temporalGraph=(\vertices,\temporalEdges)$, let~$\minTime(\temporalGraph) = \min \{ t \mid (\vertexA,\vertexB;t) \in \temporalEdges\}$ denote the earliest timestamp that occurs in~$\temporalGraph$.
 For each pair of nodes~$\vertexA,\vertexB\in\vertices$, let~$\timestamps(\vertexA,\vertexB) = \{ t - \minTime(\temporalGraph) \mid (\vertexA,\vertexB;t) \in \temporalEdges \}$ denote the set of timestamps at which the edge~$(\vertexA,\vertexB)$ occurs, relative to the earliest timestamp.
 Then the set of \emph{static edges} is given by $\staticEdges = \{(\vertexA,\vertexB) \mid \timestamps(\vertexA,\vertexB) \neq \emptyset \}$.
 The \emph{time-aggregated static graph} of~$\temporalGraph$ is the directed, edge-labeled graph $\aggrGraph = (\vertices,\staticEdges,\aggrLabel)$ with edge labels {$\aggrLabel(\vertexA,\vertexB)=|\timestamps(\vertexA,\vertexB)|$}.
 The \emph{time-concatenated static graph} of~$\temporalGraph$ is the directed, edge-labeled graph $\concGraph = (\vertices,\staticEdges,\concLabel)$ with edge labels {$\concLabel(\vertexA,\vertexB)=\timestamps(\vertexA,\vertexB)$}. \end{definition}

-The time-aggregated static graph~$\aggrGraph$ is a lossy representation of a temporal graph that (i) preserves the topology and frequency of timestamped edges, but (ii) discards information on the time.
-The existence of a time-respecting path in~$\temporalGraph$ implies the existence of a corresponding path in~$\aggrGraph$.
-However, the converse is not true: a path between nodes~$\vertexA$ and~$\vertexB$ in~$\aggrGraph$ may exist even if there is no time-respecting path between~$\vertexA$ and~$\vertexB$ in~$\aggrGraph$.
-By contrast, the time-concatenated static graph labels each static edge with the set of timestamps at which the edge exists, so the representation is lossless.
+The time-aggregated graph Ga is lossy: it preserves topology and edge frequencies but discards timing.
+Existence of a time-respecting path in~$\temporalGraph$ implies a corresponding path in~$\aggrGraph$, but the converse fails.
+The time-concatenated graph $G^c$ is lossless, as each static edge is labeled with all its timestamps.